Natural Causes: An Epidemic of Wellness, the Certainty of Dying, and Killing Ourselves to Live Longer: Summary & Key Insights

 Key Quotes from Natural Causes: An Epidemic of Wellness, the Certainty of Dying, and Killing Ourselves to Live Longer

-“One of the most persistent illusions in modern life is that we can control death.”
+“One of the most powerful modern myths is that death is negotiable.”

 Frequently Asked Questions about Natural Causes: An Epidemic of Wellness, the Certainty of Dying, and Killing Ourselves to Live Longer